 The start and end dates for your rental contract may differ from the academic year and the scheduling of courses.
 If you get an offer and choose not to answer or to turn it down, the guarantee is not valid anymore and you will have to search for accommodation by yourself.
 You have to accept an offer within a few days.

 - Non-fee-paying students

 Housing agency SGS Studentbostäder has rooms in several parts of the city.
-On their website, you’ll find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.
+On their website, you will find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.

 Housing agency Chalmers Studentbostäder offers housing nearby campus Johanneberg.
-On their website, you’ll find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.
+On their website, you will find information about the rules that apply for their housing; including keys and contracts, rent and payments, and what is expected before departure.

 There is also the option to arrange your housing through private landlords or other websites/social media.

-If you stay with a private landlord you need to make sure what's included in the rent, i.e. heating, water, electricity, Wi-Fi, furniture etc.
+If you stay with a private landlord you need to make sure to receive information of what is included in the rent, i.e. heating, water, electricity, Wi-Fi, furniture etc.